Snowboard Courses

 Evaluators are responsible for training, mentoring and certifying new snowboard instructors on behalf of CASI.
 Level 3 CASI instructors who wish to become Evaluators must first submit a rookie application, and if approved, they must then complete the yearly Online Evaluator Update module.

 This is the first step in becoming a certified CASI Level 1 Evaluator.
 Following the completion of the online module, Rookie Evaluators may begin the apprenticeship program where they will join regularly-scheduled courses to continue their training with an experienced Evaluator.
-Click on "NEW EVALUATORS" above for more info.

 Existing CASI Evaluators (Level 1 – 4 and Park) are required to complete the yearly Online Evaluator Update module and attend the on-snow updates every two years (from 2023-24) in order to maintain their current Evaluator status.
-Click on "EXISTING EVALUATORS" above for more info.

 I'm not an Evaluator, but I still want the info...